dymmond/esmerald/docs/en/docs/guides/more-advanced/12-upload-files.md

 ## 📄 API Reference

-For more detailed information on `UploadFile` and its methods, check the [Esmerald API Reference](../../references/uploadfile.md).
+For more detailed information on `UploadFile` and its methods, check the [Ravyn API Reference](../../references/uploadfile.md).

 ---

 ## 📌 Conclusion

-Esmerald makes handling file uploads seamless and flexible, whether you need to upload single or multiple files, apply limits, or use different encoders.
-By using the `UploadFile` and `File` parameters, you can efficiently manage file uploads in your applications while leveraging Esmerald’s validation and features.
+Ravyn makes handling file uploads seamless and flexible, whether you need to upload single or multiple files, apply limits, or use different encoders.
+By using the `UploadFile` and `File` parameters, you can efficiently manage file uploads in your applications while leveraging Ravyn’s validation and features.